Use Case Design

 Extreme Climate Performance

 Extreme and record-breaking weather pressures significantly affect hangar door design.
-Spec-Dor innovation integrates doors within any building shell to yield near air-tight seals, pioneering the use of brush weather stripping with heavy duty air barriers.
-Door systems for severe storm-prone regions can be structurally reinforced to withstand 200mph winds.
+Spec-Dor applies deep experience in a range of climates, from Arctic to desert.
+Our pioneering use of brush weather stripping with heavy duty air barriers produces near air-tight seals within any building shell.
+Door systems for severe storm-prone regions can be structurally reinforced to withstand 200 mph (321 kph) winds.
+Efficient sealing, insulation, and panel design that minimizes opening time all contribute to energy savings where heating and cooling costs are highest.

 Winter installation: Spec-Dor designs for extremes, Arctic cold to typhoon-prone.